sonnt85/goramcache/README.md

 Any object can be stored, for a given duration or forever, and the cache can be safely used by multiple goroutines.

-Although go-cache isn't meant to be used as a persistent datastore, the entire cache can be saved to and loaded from a file (using `c.Items()` to retrieve the items map to serialize, and `NewFrom()` to create a cache from a deserialized one) to recover from downtime quickly.
+Although goramcache isn't meant to be used as a persistent datastore, the entire cache can be saved to and loaded from a file (using `c.Items()` to retrieve the items map to serialize, and `NewFrom()` to create a cache from a deserialized one) to recover from downtime quickly.
 (See the docs for `NewFrom()` for caveats.)